 private PostalService service = PostalService.FirstClass;

-that is specific to this command.
+Here the command declares an additional option -s/--service that is specific to this command.
 Here the field actual

-has an enum type (PostalService
+has an enum type (PostalService)

 which Airline happily copes with.